 Love the creativity and boldness of her boards.
 Follow her entire profile to get the full impact of her pins.
 She’s also very much into freelancing over at creativerevolt.com.

 Super colorful resource for writers who don’t like to send their manuscript to their editor in a, um, less than wonderful status.
+This is a Pinterest board for authors who need to self-edit or find the perfect editor, as well.

 Oh yes.
 Shauna has a beautiful board setup with all sorts of writing tips.
 I also love her board covers and that she took the time to make them so lovely.
 Well done, Shauna!